Diablo 2: Resurrected devs reveal biggest challenges of pulling off remaster - Dexerto

 Blizzard devs on remastering Diablo 2

 Remastering Diablo II in no mean feat.
-The game’s commercial success, coupled with it being the beating heard of the Diablo fandom, makes remastering it a pretty daunting task.
+The game’s commercial success, coupled with it being the beating heart of the Diablo fandom, makes remastering it a pretty daunting task.

 When I asked the duo about this, Andre responded that “we quickly identified what was important about Diablo II so that kept us on track of going down the path of a remaster.
 There’s a lot of quirks and interesting things that are still relevant and made this game such a legacy that players know and love.”

-“There’s a lot of things that define the ARPG genre over these past 20 years Diablo II is still relevant today so we knew that we had to stay as close as we could so that’s why we went that path of remaster.
+“There’s a lot of things that define the ARPG genre over these past 20 years, but Diablo II is still relevant today so we knew that we had to stay as close as we could.
+So that’s why we went that path of remaster.

 “I think we’ve stuck with that and have stayed very true to the experience.”
 Andre certainly adds some hype to the already flaming hellfire that is the rebirth of Diablo II.